domscontent/domscontent.github.io/_pages/services.md

 I’ll ghostwrite your posts to spark engagement, whilst actually sounding like a human.

 **What you get:**
-- 3–5 posts per week written for you
+- 3 - 5 posts per week written for you
 - Based on your voice, goals, and positioning
-- Includes 1:1 async feedback via Loom or email
+- 1:1 profile revamp, tailored strategy + analytics review

 **Starts from £500/month**